 This training may only be provided by Accredited Training Providers who are accredited to the Professional Firearms Training Council (PFTC).
-For a list of such training providers in your geographical area you can CLICK HERE (scroll down the page for the list).
+For a list of such training providers in your geographical area you can CLICK HERE (scroll down the page and click on list of training providers).

 NHSA advises its members to complete at least the 5 more common unit standards, namely Knowledge of the Act (which is compulsory for all), Use of a Handgun, Use of a Rifle, Use of a Shotgun, and Use of a Semi-Auto Rifle or Carbine.
 Once you have completed these you will not need to do any further training in this regard re privately owned firearms – irrespective of what some training providers would want you to believe.

 After having completed the training succesfully, make sure you receive the training certificates from the training provider - three days waiting period is more than enough - that is the training certificates of the Training Provider.

 Also make sure you receive the so-called Statement of Results underwritten by the PFTC (nothing else than a PFTC certificate stating that you had qulaified for these unit standards you had completed), which your accredited training provider must furnish you with (you pay for it as part of your course with the training provider).

 Once you have completed this training you must apply to be declared competent to legally own firearms – you apply for competency with SAPS (form SAPS 517) - DOWNLOAD FORM HERE

 If you would want to own a black powder firearm you have to complete the unit standard for black powder firearms.